Legal

 14. Children

-Slide Practice is not intended for, and may not be used by, anyone under the age of 16.
-We do not knowingly collect personal data directly from children.
-A coach who records or stores data about a minor client is responsible for obtaining the consents that the law requires from the minor's parent or guardian.
-If you believe a child has provided us data without the required consent, contact us at support@slidepractice.com and we will take appropriate steps.
+Slide Practice is a tool for professional practitioners and is not intended for, or directed to, minors.
+The Service may not be used by anyone under the age of 18, and we do not knowingly collect personal data directly from anyone under 18.
+A practitioner who records or stores data about a client who is a minor is responsible for obtaining the consents that the law requires from the minor's parent or guardian.
+If you believe someone under 18 has provided us data without the required consent, contact us at support@slidepractice.com and we will take appropriate steps to delete it.

 15. Changes to this policy